marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 Budget Allocation for Tour Market Seeding

-That's real money.
-But compare it to what you're paying in guaranteed fees, production costs, and travel — and a few hundred dollars per market to ensure those expenses convert into actual ticket sales starts to look like basic tour insurance.
+That is real money.
+But compare it to what you are paying in guaranteed fees, production costs, and travel -- and a few hundred dollars per market to ensure those expenses convert into actual ticket sales starts to look like basic tour insurance.

 Not every city needs the same spend.
 A practical allocation framework based on market type: